Rezmason/drivey/MY_OTHER_CAR_IS_A_BEZIER.md

 A few early commenters questioned this decision: why not expand the driving experience to include more roads, junctions and destinations?
 Why not build a racetrack with checkpoints, or a map full of fleshed out locations filled with people, and missions, and sidequests, and so on, ad absurdum?
 Why not turn Drivey into everything it's not?

-Drivey's playability _comes from_ its repetition, because it is an endless loop of the same relaxing scenarios.
+Drivey's endless loop of the same relaxing scenarios is _why_ it's so playable.
 It's not a power ballad, it's a short, catchy tune you already know the words to.

 ### Nostalgia: symbolizing the shared dream